Josh-Toll/EGN-Group-2/README.md

 # EGN-Group-2

-Our current best model (as of our demo on 2/10/25) is the basic_VAE model.
+Our best model will be updated weekly and can be located at Current_Model.ipynb